britzl/defold-gyro/README.md

 # Gyro
-This is a a gyroscope extension for the [Defold game engine](http://www.defold.com).
+This is a gyroscope extension for the [Defold game engine](http://www.defold.com).

 ## System requirements
 The extension currently only supports iOS and Android.